andrewrk/node-yawl/README.md

    - `highWaterMark` - `Number` - Buffer level when `write()` starts returning `false`.
 Default 16KB.

 Returns a `Writable` stream which is sent over the websocket connection.
+Be sure to handle the `error` event of this stream.

 Note that any other text or binary messages you send while streaming are queued until the stream is finished.